ivos/specalive/blueprint/examples/SalesSystem.md

 and the screens presented here only illustrate the functionality, they do not attempt to match the target look and feel of the system.

-This document is maintained by Andy Thor, you can reach me at a.u.thor@theco.com should you have any questions, comments or suggestions.
+This functional specification is maintained by Andy Thor, you can reach me at a.u.thor@theco.com should you have any questions, comments or suggestions.
 I'd be happy to help you.